owlbarn/tutorial/book/regression/README.md

 We can see that cost function varies with parameters $\theta_0$ and $\theta_1$ with a bowl-like shape curve surface.
 It is thus natural to recall the gradient descent we have introduced in the previous chapter, and use it to find the minimal point in this bowl-shape surface.

-Recall from previous chapter that gradient descent works by starting at one point on the surface, and move gradually towards certain *direction* at some *step size*, and hopefully can converge at a local minimum.
+Recall from previous chapter that gradient descent works by starting at one point on the surface, and move in the *direction* of steepest desent at some *step size*, then gradually approach to a local minimum, hopefully as fast as possible.
-Let's use a fixed step size $\alpha$, and the direction at certain point on the surface can be gotten by using partial derivative on the surface.
+Let's use a fixed step size $\alpha$, and the direction at certain point on the surface can be obtained by using partial derivative on the surface.
 Therefore, what we need to do is to apply this update process iteratively for both $\theta$ parameters:
 $$ \theta_j \leftarrow \theta_j - \alpha~\frac{\partial}{\partial \theta_j}~J(\theta_0, \theta_1), $$ {#eq:regression:eq03}
 where $i$ is 1 or 2.